John Moffat (Royal Navy officer): Attack on Bismarck

 On 24 May 1941, the German battleship Bismarck sank the Royal Navy's flagship HMS Hood, and damaged out of action HMS Prince of Wales.
-The torpedo-bomber carrier HMS Ark Royal received an order, as part of Force H, to hunt down Bismarck and sink it.
+The torpedo-bomber carrier HMS Ark Royal received an order, as part of Force H, to hunt down Bismarck and sink her.

-On 26 May 1941 Bismarck was running for the safety of the French port of Brest to make repairs to light damage that she had received from the clash with Prince of Wales, and a last-ditch attempt to slow it down with an airborne torpedo attack from Ark Royals aircraft was ordered that night so that the pursuing Royal Navy's heavy ships could catch up with her.
+On 26 May 1941 Bismarck was running for the safety of the French port of Brest to make repairs to light damage that she had received from the clash with Prince of Wales, and a last-ditch attempt to slow her down with an airborne torpedo attack from Ark Royals aircraft was ordered that night so that the pursuing Royal Navy's heavy ships could catch up with her.

-In evening twilight at 9.05 P.M., amid gale force winds, Moffat and his observer, T/S-Lt.(A) J. D. "Dusty" Miller, and telegraphist/air gunner (TAG) LA A. J. Hayman, flying in the Fairey Swordfish 5C/L9726 together with 14 other Swordfish attacked Bismarck amidst a torrent of anti-aircraft fire being put up by the ship's guns.
+In evening twilight at 9.05 P.M., amid gale-force winds, Moffat and his observer, T/S-Lt.(A) J. D. "Dusty" Miller, and telegraphist/air gunner (TAG) LA A. J. Hayman, flying in the Fairey Swordfish 5C/L9726 together with 14 other Swordfish attacked Bismarck amidst a torrent of anti-aircraft fire being put up by the ship's guns.

-Two torpedoes struck home, one amidships on its port side resulting in slow flooding, and the second in the steering area.Garzke & Dulin, pp. 234–235.
+Two torpedoes struck home, one amidships against her port side resulting in slow flooding, and the second in the steering area.Garzke & Dulin, pp. 234–235.
 Her rudders were consequently jammed in a turning position, and although she was still underway at good speed, she was directionless in the water.
 Attempts to steer by varying the speed of the three propellers failed.

-With Bismarck's steering control jammed the Royal Navy's Force H and its Home Fleet were able to catch up with it, surround it and subject it to extensive shelling and torpedoing, after which it turned over and sank the following morning.
+With Bismarck's steering control jammed, the Royal Navy's Force H and Home Fleet were able to catch up with her, surround her and subject her to extensive shelling and torpedoing, after which she turned over and sank the following morning.

 The wreck of the Bismarck was discovered in 1989.

 At the time of the attack no definitive statement of whose torpedo had hit the Bismarck was released, however following the observation of this wreck historian Mike Rossiter credited John Moffat as by far the most likely, through analysis of the flight paths.